-Physically speaking, you get an OLED display which clearly shows your widgets (complications) and the information you’ve deemed necessary enough to put on your watch face (which is fully-customisable).
+Physically speaking, you get an OLED display that clearly shows your widgets (complications) and the information you’ve deemed necessary enough to put on your watch face (which is fully customisable).
 Also, it offers an always-on display feature.

 The 40mm case comes in either stainless steel or aluminium with interchangeable straps.
 As with the Apple Watch 6, it comes with a silicone band that will be the best for cleaning.

 As it’s a fitness tracker and a smartwatch, you get features included like heart rate and sleep monitoring, distance, calories burned, stairs climbed, etc. This can be a useful feature for those working shifts whose sleep patterns are changeable so you can learn how to maximise the quality of sleep you get.